 It is also a 2-in-1 style so it can operate as an upright or portable handheld vacuum, depending on where the mess is.

 Other features include swivel steering, a charging base, on/off brushroll switch, and 180 degree swivel steering.
-The Bolt Ion XRT also has the 2-way folding handle that the Bolt Pet vacuum has, which allows the vacuum to flex backwards to reach under furniture or for compact storage.
+The Bolt Ion XRT also has the same two-way folding handle as the Bolt Pet vacuum, which allows the vacuum to flex backwards to reach under furniture or for compact storage.

 Accessories with the XRT includes a crevice tool, dusting brush, and a 6″ wide suction tool for the handheld vacuum and a multi-surface brushroll to use when operating as a stick vacuum.